quicwg/base-drafts/draft-ietf-quic-http.md

 ## Prioritization {#priority}

-HTTP/3 uses a priority scheme similar to that described in {{!RFC7540}}, Section 5.3, but replaces streams depending upon streams with placeholders and strict priorities.
-In this priority scheme, a given element can be designated as dependent upon a placeholder or the root.
+HTTP/3 uses a priority scheme similar to that described in {{!RFC7540}}, Section 5.3, but replaces streams depending upon streams with strict priorities and placeholders.
+In the HTTP/3 priority scheme, a given element can be designated as dependent upon a placeholder or the root.
 This information is expressed in the PRIORITY frame {{frame-priority}} which identifies the element and the dependency.
 The elements that can be prioritized are:

 - Requests, identified by the stream of the PRIORITY frame
 - Pushes, identified by the Push ID of the promised resource ({{frame-push-promise}})
 - Placeholders, identified by a Placeholder ID

+In HTTP/3 stream dependencies which implicitly encode strict priorities by explicit strict prioritization.
+This simplifies priority tree management, eliminates race conditions introduced by HTTP/3's multiple streams, and improves framing efficiency in the case of a large number of streams.

 Taken together, the dependencies across all prioritized elements in a connection form a dependency tree.
 An element can only depend on a placeholder or on the root